Aceituno4488/LoginProject/README.md

 ├── index.html           # Página principal con el formulario de inicio de sesión ├── style.css            # Estilos de la página
 └── README.md            # Este archivo

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+If you have any questions or want to collaborate, feel free to contact me at [riveramariana788@gmail.com](mailto:riveramariana788@gmail.com).